-The average American family uses a whopping 400 gallons of water daily.
+The average American family uses more than 300 gallons of water daily.
 Unfortunately, water use takes its toll on the environment, because it needs to be cleaned, delivered, and then treated, using energy and resources every step of the way.
 Water conservation helps protect natural ecosystems and aquifers, saving both energy and money.

-Step 1 – Identify Water Leaks
+Step 1: Identify Water Leaks

-Step 2 – Get Creative in the Kitchen
+Step 2: Get Creative in the Kitchen

 When rinsing dishes or veggies, use a pot or basin to reuse water.
 If possible, scrape food from dishes and don’t rinse them before loading the dishwasher.
-If necessary, rinse in cold water instead of warm or hot water to save energy and run the dish washer only when it is full.
+If necessary, rinse in cold water instead of warm or hot water to save energy and run the dishwasher only when it is full.

-Step 3 -Install Water-Saving Fixtures
+Step 3: Install Water-Saving Fixtures

-Step 4 – Select An Energy-Star Washing Machine Next Time You Replace Your Washer
+Step 4: Select An Energy-Star Washing Machine

 Older washing machines can use more than 40 gallons of water per load.
 Since the average household does 300 loads per year, this number really adds up.
 Next time you replace your washer, choose an Energy Star washer, as Energy Star models use 35% less water and 20% less energy than comparable models (check out our clothes washers buyer’s guide).
 A full-size Energy Star washer still uses 15 gallons of water for a load of laundry, so try to run only full loads and use cold water to save energy.